While Instagram has been reluctant to share overarching statistics about Reels — its answer to TikTok — brands have been achieving impressive results.

 5. Update and redefine your posting strategy

-The goalposts for success on social media — and Instagram in particular — are constantly changing.
+The goalposts for success on social media — particularly Instagram — are constantly changing.
 Updates to the app’s algorithm can lead to a sudden drop in engagement or reach of content.

-Analyzing user patterns and trends can also help shape a successful posting strategy when it comes to Reels.
-Instagram and other short-form content platforms boost videos that use the right hashtags/trending songs/filters, etc.
+Analyzing user patterns and trends can also help shape a successful posting strategy for Reels.
+Instagram and other short-form content platforms boost videos that use suitable hashtags/trending songs/filters, etc.

-Check out what other brands in your niche are doing while keeping an eye on your own feed, as this can help inform what’s hot on Reels.
+Check out what other brands in your niche are doing while keeping an eye on your feed, as this can help inform what’s hot on Instagram Reels.

 How many times should you post per day?

-Determining how often to post is largely a question of personal preference; however, for most profiles, one or two posts per day is a good starting point.
-You can always experiment with more frequent publishing and see what works, but consistency matters most — so make sure you’re consistent in terms of frequency and content quality.
+Determining how often to post is primarily a question of personal preference; however, for most profiles, one or two posts per day is a good starting point.
+You can always experiment with more frequent publishing and see what works, but consistency matters most—so make sure you’re consistent in frequency and content quality.

 You may feel pressured to post more often, but if the content’s quality drops, that extra effort won’t be worth it.
-Posting five times per day is fine if that’s workable, but that’s a lot, even for large marketing teams.
+Posting five times daily is fine if that’s workable, but that’s a lot, even for large marketing teams.

-On average, Instagram users are on the platform for around 30 minutes daily; as such, they’ll scroll past anything that doesn’t hit the right quality level.
-So before you start firing out content, consider how many Reels you can realistically manage per day and stick to that.
+On average, Instagram users are on the platform for around 30 minutes daily, so they’ll scroll past anything that doesn’t hit the right quality level.
+So before you start firing out content, consider how many Reels you can realistically manage daily and stick to that.

 The best time to post Instagram Reels, in a nutshell